-Students can use this Mirror to conduct investigations about technological devices use the principles of wave behavior and wave interactions with matter to transmit.
+Students can use this lens to conduct investigations about technological devices use the principles of wave behavior and wave interactions with matter to transmit.

 Students can use these lenses to test for reflectivity when shinning it with a light or laser.

 Students can use these lenses and other objects during investigations about what materials allow the light from a laser to pass through, be absorbed or reflected.

 * NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.

 Q & A